shacklettbp/madrona/README.md

 For ML-focused users interested in training agents at high speed, we recommend you check out the [Madrona RL Environments repo](https://github.com/bsarkar321/madrona_rl_envs) that contains an Overcooked AI implementation where you can train agents in two minutes using Google Colab, as well as Hanabi and Cartpole implementations.

-If you're interested in authoring a new simulator on top of Madrona, we recommend forking one of the above projects and adding your own functionality, or forking the [Madrona GridWorld repo](https://github.com/shacklettbp/madrona_gridworld) as an example with very little existing logic to get in your way.
+If you're interested in authoring a new simulator on top of Madrona, we recommend forking one of the above projects and adding your own functionality, or forking the [Madrona Simple Example repository](https://github.com/shacklettbp/madrona_simple_example) for a codebase with very little existing logic to get in your way.
 Basing your work on one of these repositories will ensure that the CMake build system and python bindings are setup correctly.

 ### Building: ###